datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-Let's change Daniel's city to 'Montreal' and his major name to 'English' in the view.
+Let's use the UPDATE statement to change Daniel's city to 'Montreal' and his major name to 'English' in the view.
 Like the INSERT statement, the update statement is going to affect two underlying tables.
 If I run the query, I will get the same error.

 ---